 He needed to see this through and stabilise what had been and excuse my French here, but a fucking shit show under George Burnley and Craig Levein which set Scotland back between 2008 and 2012.
 What would be the point of giving him one proper campaign then shifting him on when the improvements on and off the field were so blindingly apparent.

-Anyway by Autumn 2018, one way or another Gordon Strachan will be gone, whether he will be remembered as a hero or another failure in the eyes of us Scots.
+Anyway by Summer 2018, one way or another Gordon Strachan will be gone, whether he will be remembered as a hero or another failure in the eyes of us Scots.

 List of players that will be 30 or older in 2018